Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Numerical Algorithm for Higher Order ODE Hazard Models

-In this, we describe a general numerical algorithm applicable to all proposed ODE-based hazard models.
-This algorithm provides a general framework for solving the corresponding systems of second-order ODEs, and generating survival time realizations.
-It is flexible enough to accommodate the specific structure of each model and can be implemented using standard solvers such as Runge-Kutta method.
+In this section, we describe a general numerical algorithm applicable to all proposed ODE-based hazard models.
+This algorithm provides a general framework for solving the corresponding systems of second-order ODEs, and generating survival time realizations. \mbh{It accommodates both linear and nonlinear systems and can be implemented using standard numerical solvers such as the Runge--Kutta method.}

+\mbh{This procedure provides a unified simulation framework for all models considered in this paper, including both linear systems with closed-form solutions and nonlinear systems requiring numerical integration.
+In particular, it enables the generation of survival data from higher-order hazard dynamics without relying on analytical tractability.}